cetz-package/cetz/src/coordinate.typ

   return t
 }

-/// Resolve a list of coordinates to a absolute vectors
+/// Resolve a list of coordinates to absolute vectors
 ///
 /// #example(```
 /// line((0,0), (1,1), name: "l")